Doctor of Physical Therapy (DPT) Curriculum

 Designed to prepare graduates to serve as generalists, the curriculum stresses clinical decision making through the study of patient problems typically encountered in the clinical setting.
 Normal structure and function provide a basis for the study of disease processes and prevention, and the effect of pathology and impairments on function and quality of life.
 The modified problem-based learning (PBL) curriculum presents the clinical arts and science of physical therapy in an integrated manner organized around body systems.

 Chatham University offers a DPT degree upon successful completion of seven terms of study.
 Candidates follow a sequence of courses that includes 36 weeks of clinical education.

 107 credits, including:

 BIO502 Human Gross Anatomy

 An in-depth study of gross human anatomic structure, emphasizing the musculoskeletal and neuromuscular systems through study of head and neck, body wall, and upper and lower extremity structures.
 Clinical correlates examine normal movement and pathological processes.
 Four hours of class and three hours of laboratory per week.

 6 BIO502L Lab: Human Gross Anatomy 0 BIO504 Human Physiology

-An in-depth study of the mechanisms of human body function, emphasizing cells, genetic control of protein synthesis, transport across membranes, contraction and excitation of muscles, the phsiology of cardiac muscle, and rhthmical excitation of the normal heart.
+An in-depth study of the mechanisms of human body function, emphasizing cells, genetic control of protein synthesis, transport across membranes, contraction and excitation of muscles, the physiology of cardiac muscle, and rhythmical excitation of the normal heart.

 3 BIO506 Principles of Neuroscience